OlivierGeorgeon/osoyoo/docs/overview/Part_7_Easy_to_Read_Active_Inference.md

 -
 -

-# Part V: Integration of PetitCat with a Causal Cognitive Architecture
+# Part VII: Active Inference with the PetitCat Project

 -
 -